New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 “Everyone took my call or called me back,” he added.
 “NOBODY indicated they were uncomfortable discussing with me or thought it was inappropriate.”

-When asked if Cuomo directed him to reach out to county officials, he responded: “It was my decision to make the calls.”
+When asked whether Cuomo directed him to reach out to county officials, he responded: “It was my decision to make the calls.”

-The Democratic county executive who filed notice of an ethics complaint said that Schwartz made no explicit threat to withhold vaccines, but felt there was an implication of what was at stake, given Schwartz’s influence over the vaccine distribution channels and the fact that he only called or emailed to discuss vaccine allotment.
+The Democratic county executive who filed notice of an ethics complaint said that Schwartz made no explicit threat to withhold vaccines but it felt as if there was an implication of what was at stake, given Schwartz’s influence over the vaccine distribution channels and the fact that he called or emailed only to discuss vaccine allotment.

 “I’m not calling about vaccines,” Schwartz told the executive, then stressed that it was crucial to let the investigation by the attorney general play out, according to the executive.